javanile/mush/packages/console/README.md

 ## Installation

-To use MyRustModule, add it as a dependency in your `Manifest.toml`:
+To use Console, add it as a dependency in your `Manifest.toml`:

 ```toml
 [dependencies]